tomd1415/question-paper-generator/README.md

 ## Next Steps

-### Phase 1: Database Enhancements
+### Phase 1: Finalizing Core Features

-1. **Finalize Database Schema**:
-   - Ensure all necessary tables and relationships are correctly defined.
-   - Include fields for storing metadata, such as timestamps for question creation and updates.
+- **Complete Database Schema**: Finalize all necessary tables and relationships.
+Include fields for metadata like timestamps and implement indexing for performance optimization.
-   - Implement proper indexing for frequently accessed columns to optimise performance.

-2. **Image Fields**:
-   - Add support for image fields in the `questions` table.
-   - Ensure images can be uploaded securely and linked to specific questions.

-3. **Data Validation**:
-   - Implement stricter validation rules at the database level to ensure data consistency.
+- **Data Validation**: Implement robust validation rules at both the application and database levels to ensure data integrity.
-   - Add constraints to prevent duplicate or invalid entries.

-4. **Testing and Optimization**:
-   - Perform load testing to evaluate the database's ability to handle concurrent users.
-   - Optimize queries for better performance, especially for large datasets.

----
+- **Testing and Bug Fixes**: Conduct thorough testing to identify and fix any existing bugs.

-### Phase 2: Question Editing and Generation
+### Phase 2: Enhanced Question Editing and Generation

-1. **Editable Questions**:
-   - Allow educators to edit questions post-generation.
-   - Ensure all changes are automatically saved to the database.

-2. **Advanced Generation Options**:
+- **Dynamic Answer Boxes**: Improve the styling of answer boxes to adjust based on the marks allocated to each question.
-   - Add options for educators to specify the difficulty level, topic, and question type during generation.
+- **Advanced Generation Options**: Allow educators to specify difficulty levels, topics, and question types during question generation.
-   - Include a preview feature to review generated questions before finalizing.
+- **Question Preview**: Add a preview feature for educators to review questions before finalizing.

-3. **JSON Input Option**:
-   - Enable educators to paste JSON directly into the application for question generation.
-   - Provide a clear JSON schema or template for users to follow.

-4. **Real-Time Validation**:
-   - Validate JSON inputs in real time to prevent errors during processing.
-   - Highlight issues and provide suggestions for corrections.

----

 ### Phase 3: Printing and Accessibility

-1. **Print Formatting**:
-   - Develop enhanced print styles to ensure question papers are well-formatted.
+- **Print Formatting**: Enhance print styles to ensure question papers are well-formatted when printed, including consistent margins and borders.
-   - Add page numbering and customizable headers/footers to printed sheets.

-2. **Accessibility Features**:
-   - Allow users to adjust font sizes, line spacing, and contrast settings for better readability.
+- **Accessibility Improvements**: Implement features like adjustable font sizes and contrast settings to improve accessibility for all users.
-   - Ensure the interface is fully navigable using keyboard-only inputs.

-3. **Answer Sheet Options**:
-   - Provide educators with the option to print answer sheets alongside question papers.
-   - Include a toggle for whether correct answers should be included.

-4. **Language and Localisation**:
-   - Add support for generating question papers in multiple languages.
-   - Allow educators to specify language preferences for questions and instructions.

----

-### Phase 4: Authentication and Authorization
+### Phase 4: Authentication and Authorization Enhancements

-1. **User Registration**:
-   - Implement secure registration for educators and pupils.
+- **User Registration**: Implement secure registration processes for educators and pupils.
-   - Allow registration through invitation links or admin approval for additional security.

-2. **Role-Based Access Control (RBAC)**:
-   - Define user roles such as Admin, Teacher, and Pupil.
-   - Restrict access to features based on roles (e.g., only admins can manage user accounts).
+- **Role-Based Access Control**: Define user roles and restrict access to features based on roles.

-3. **Password Management**:
-   - Implement password recovery via email.
-   - Enforce strong password policies and periodic expiration for educators.

-4. **Session Management**:
-   - Add session timeouts for idle users.
-   - Provide users with the ability to view and terminate active sessions.

----

 ### Phase 5: Pupil Interaction Enhancements

-1. **Lock Answer Boxes**:
-   - Automatically lock answer boxes after pupils reveal the correct answer.
+- **Answer Box Locking**: Automatically lock answer boxes after pupils reveal the correct answer.
-   - Include a warning or confirmation prompt before locking.

-2. **Self-Assessment Comments**:
-   - Provide pupils with a comment box for each question to reflect on their answers.
-   - Allow educators to review these comments as part of assessments.
+- **Self-Assessment Comments**: Allow pupils to add comments for self-assessment, which educators can review.

-3. **Enhanced Feedback Mechanism**:
-   - Enable educators to provide detailed feedback for individual answers.
-   - Include an option for pupils to request clarification on feedback.

-4. **Answer Tracking**:
-   - Maintain a history of all answers provided by pupils.
-   - Link answers to both the specific question and the pupil profile for detailed reporting.

----

 ### Phase 6: Auto-Marking and Multiple Choice

-1. **Auto-Marking Features**:
-   - Extend auto-marking to cover numerical and short-text answers.
+- **Expanded Auto-Marking**: Extend auto-marking capabilities to include numerical and short-text answers.
-   - Include configurable tolerance levels for numerical answers.

-2. **Staff Review Interface**:
-   - Create a dashboard for educators to review auto-marked answers.
-   - Provide an override option for educators to adjust marks manually.

-3. **Multiple Choice Enhancements**:
-   - Support for questions with multiple correct answers.
+- **Multiple Correct Answers**: Support questions with multiple correct answers and partial credit.
-   - Add an optional penalty for incorrect choices.

-4. **Marking Reports**:
-   - Generate detailed marking reports for each pupil.
-   - Include metrics like accuracy, time spent per question, and overall performance trends.

----

 ### Phase 7: User Interface Improvements

-1. **Intuitive Navigation**:
-   - Add breadcrumbs to simplify navigation between sections.
-   - Group related features into clearly labeled menus.

-2. **Custom Themes**:
-   - Provide light, dark, and high-contrast themes for the application.
-   - Allow users to save their theme preferences.

-3. **Responsive Design**:
-   - Ensure all pages are fully responsive and function well across devices.
+- **Responsive Design**: Ensure the application is fully responsive across all devices.
-   - Include touch-friendly controls for mobile and tablet users.

-4. **Search and Filters**:
-   - Add a search bar for quickly finding questions, pupils, or assessments.
-   - Provide filters for sorting and categorizing question banks.

----
+- **Custom Themes**: Offer customizable themes, including light and dark modes.

 ### Phase 8: Additional Features

-1. **Advanced Printing Options**:
-   - Allow educators to configure the number of questions per page.
+- **Advanced Printing Options**: Allow customization of print settings such as questions per page and answer box sizes.
-   - Include options for adjusting answer box sizes and margins.

-2. **Question Type Selection**:
-   - Enable educators to specify the distribution of question types (e.g., 40% multiple-choice, 60% short answer).
-   - Add support for new question types, such as drag-and-drop or interactive elements.

-3. **Custom Question Creation**:
-   - Provide an interface for educators to manually create and format questions.
-   - Include templates for common question types to simplify the process.

-4. **Image and Diagram Support**:
-   - Add a drag-and-drop interface for uploading images to questions.
+- **Image and Diagram Support**: Enable easy addition of images and diagrams to questions.
-   - Include basic drawing tools for creating diagrams directly in the application.

 ---